Verdun[ver dun′, vər-; Fr ver dën′]

-Origin: var. of Savardun, town in France, birthplace of an early settler
+Origin: var. of Savardun, town inch(es) France, birthplace of an early settler

 Used by arrangement with John Wiley & Sons, Inc.